Home » Posts tagged 'Technology' (Page 3)

 Technology in Education

-With technology playing a huge role in our everyday lives and being so prevalent in today’s world, technology is used to help educate.
+With technology playing a huge role in our everyday lives and being so prevalent in today’s world, it is used to help educate.
 Schools are utilizing the benefits of many technical platforms.
-The International Society for Technology in Education or ISTE builds a global community of educators with the ideas and beliefs of the power technology holds to benefit teaching and learning.
+The International Society for Technology in Education, or ISTE, builds a global community of educators with ideas and beliefs about the power technology holds to benefit teaching and learning.

 Here is a short video of the ISTE: